bmoshe/bootcamp-backend/chapters/Chapter 1 - Models.md

 http://guides.rubyonrails.org/active_record_basics.html#what-is-active-record-questionmark

 Also, there's a few models already defined for you in the starter code, which will help with authentication and user management.
-You can find whem in the `app/models/` directory.
+You can find them in the `app/models/` directory.
 They can also be helpful as a visual reference for what models look like, and how they're structured.

 ## Using Model Generators